-JOB OVERVIEW: The Prevention Team is part of the Family Violence Intervention Services Department and conducts school-based prevention programing and specialized community training, education and outreach in the areas of child abuse, family violence, teen dating violence and human trafficking.
+The Prevention Team is part of the Family Violence Intervention Services Department and conducts school-based prevention programing and specialized community training, education, and outreach in the areas of child abuse, family violence, teen dating violence and human trafficking.
+This position specifically focuses in our Family Violence, Early Healthy Relationships and Teen Dating Violence programming.
 This position reports to the Prevention Services Program Manager and constitutes the development and facilitation of department prevention programs including family violence, child abuse, teen dating violence, and human trafficking prevention for schools and other community settings.
 Provides support for trainings and outreach activities both internally and externally.
-FV Prevention Specialist may be assigned to more than one prevention program.
+The family violence prevention specialist may be assigned to more than one prevention program.

 - Initiate contact and follow up with local schools and community organizations to promote prevention programs.